PiotrWachulec/vm-start-stop/README.md

 The tool installation can be found in the [documentation](https://github.com/mspnp/AzureNamingTool/wiki/Installation).
 The preferred way is to run it as a Docker container.

-Configuration file for Azure Naming Tool is placed here: `src/naming-convention/globalconfig.json`.
+The global configuration file for the Azure Naming Tool is placed here: `src/naming-convention/globalconfig.json`.

+The components configuration file for the Azure Naming Tool is placed here: `src/naming-convention/componentsconfig.json`.

 # Useful materials